Cynthia Bowen, AICP

 Wendy E. Moeller, AICP

-Wendy Moeller is Principal and Owner at Compass Point Planning.
-Previously, she was Senior Planner at McBride Dale Clarion.
+Wendy Moeller is principal and owner at Compass Point Planning.
+Previously, she was senior planner at McBride Dale Clarion.
 She earned a bachelor's degree in Urban Planning at the University of Cincinnati.
-And in addition to numerous volunteer roles at APA, she served as Chapter President of APA Ohio.
-Moeller also served Goshen Township as a Zoning Commissioner from 2004-2007.
+In addition to numerous volunteer roles at APA, she served as president of APA's Ohio Chapter.
+Moeller also served Goshen Township as a zoning commissioner from 2004-2007.

 Director Elected from Region V

 Brian Campbell has more than 30 years of experience in public and private sector planning.
 Recently retired, he was a senior planning advisor for the City of Portland, Oregon, and senior supervising planner for Parsons Brinkerhoff PlaceMaking after a long career as the planning manager for the Port of Portland.
 He has been an active member of APA, most recently serving as the APA Oregon Chapter president and its coordinator for the Northwest Livability Challenge: Game Changing Initiatives with APA's Washington Chapter.
 He received his bachelor's degree from Stanford University and Master of Planning from the University of Virginia.